-Raising public awareness of microplastic pollution complements the other solutions presented in the Strategy.
+Raising public awareness of microplastic pollution complements the solutions and research priorities presented in this Strategy.
 Education campaigns can reduce desirability, accessibility, and acceptability of plastic products, increase consumer demand for plastic alternatives or reuse, and improve understanding of microplastic impacts on human and environmental health.
-This Strategy calls on California to develop and advance a strategic public awareness campaign that educates the public to recognize and understand the sources, impacts, and available solutions to reduce macro and microplastic pollution, and ultimately builds awareness and support of the actions outlined in the Statewide Microplastic Strategy.
-Campaigns may include but are not limited to working with the California Air Resources Board to elevate public awareness of the tire wear pollution benefits associated with vehicle miles traveled reduction; and working with the California Tobacco Control Program, Department of Public Health to develop messaging on toxic tobacco waste and strategies for reducing tobacco plastic waste in the environment.
-In addition, the OPC will work with CalRecycle in its capacity as lead of the California Education and the Environment Initiative and the Department of Education to update pertinent environmental principles and concepts, standards, teacher training efforts, and/or curricula to educate K-12 students.
+Developing and advancing a coordinated, strategic public awareness campaign that educates the public to understand the sources, impacts, and available solutions to reduce macro and microplastic pollution is needed to enact the recommended early actions outlined in this Strategy.